mdc-suite/cc-oriented-edge-orchestration/README.md

-# K3s deployment for AXI DMA and Vitis AI Applications
+# K3s deployment for AXI DMA and Vitis AI Applications on KV260
 This repository provides a structured collection of deployment environments for applications based on:

 - [AXI-based-driver-applications](https://github.com/mdc-suite/AXI-based-driver-applications)